umutoninadege/Uber-Fare-PowerBI-Project/README.md

 ![Average Fare by TimePeriod](https://github.com/user-attachments/assets/11c47020-182a-49c8-b89a-fced0b31db92)

 **Conclusion:** A significant portion of the total fare amount is generated during **'Off-Peak' hours**, which could be due to longer duration of off-peak periods or consistent demand outside peak times.
-(Note: If your Power BI graph only shows 'Off-Peak', this conclusion accounts for that.
-If 'Peak' is also shown, adjust accordingly.)

 ---